Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Cloud AI

 If you don’t want to use these, you can add your own methods and run models via SageMaker leveraging its deployment features.
 Or you can integrate SageMaker with TensorFlow and MXNet, deep learning libraries.

 Generally, Amazon machine learning services provide enough freedom for both experienced data scientists and those who just need things done without digging deeper into dataset preparations and modeling.
-This would be a solid choice for companies that already use Amazon environment and don’t plan to transition to another cloud provider.
+This would be a solid choice for companies that already use Amazon cloud services and don’t plan to transition to another cloud provider.

 Microsoft Azure Machine Learning Studio